silverton-io/buz/README.md

 If a payload doesn't conform to the associated schema, it is marked as such.

-If a payload doesn't have an associated schema (such as the case with arbitrary webhooks and pixels) payload contents are not validated.
-But are still enveloped as `arbitrary` for downstream processing.
+If a payload doesn't have an explicitly-associated schema (such as the case with arbitrary webhooks and pixels), payload contents are not validated.
+It is enveloped as `arbitrary` for downstream processing.

 ## Onboard Schema Registry